 When I picked up the Sunlu 3D Pen (CCbetter 3D Pen) for the first time, I immediately noticed the low weight of the pen.
 Also, thanks to the rubberized surface and its shape, which is suitable for both left-handed and right-handed, it is very good in the hand.
 Although the pencil looks a bit clunky, but also children should cope well with it.

-Laterally, on both sides, the pen has several function keys.
-On the left side you will find the pull-in buttons which allow you to move the filament into the pen or to drive it out.
-On the right side are the speed buttons.
-This controls how fast the filament is moved out of the pen.
-On the top there is a small display on which you can select the filament grade (PLA or ABS), as well as the temperature of the pen is displayed.
-On the back we have the socket for the mains connection as well as the opening into which one introduces the filament.
-My first impression was quite positive and I could well imagine drawing something with this pen.
+On the side, on both sides, the pen has several function keys.
+On the left side there are the pull-in buttons with which you can pull the filament into the pen or pull it out.
+The speed buttons are on the right.
+This controls how fast the filament is pulled out of the pen.
+On the top there is a small display, which you can use to select the filament type (PLA or ABS), as well as the temperature of the pen.
+On the back we have the socket for the mains connection and the opening into which the filament is inserted.
+My first impression was very positive and I could well imagine being able to draw something with this pen.

-Once you connect the pin to the power adapter, the pin is turned on.
+As soon as you connect the pen to the power supply, the pen is switched on.
 There is no separate power button.
-However, you do not have to worry, because only when filament is introduced and the filament variety is selected, the print pen starts to heat up.
+However, you don't have to worry here, because only when filament is inserted and the filament type has been selected does the print pen start to heat up.

-Here 2 rolls PLA filament was enclosed.
-PLA differs from ABS in that it does not need to be overheated and is also biodegradable.
-ABS, on the other hand, is more stable than PLA and is therefore suitable for machine parts that are more likely to be printed with a proper 3D printer.
-When you insert the filament and press the feed button, the pen slowly heats up to about 170 ° C. The temperature can be taken from the display.
+Here 2 rolls of PLA filament were added.
+PLA differs from ABS in that it does not have to be heated too much and is also biodegradable.
+ABS, on the other hand, is more stable than PLA and is therefore suitable for machine parts that are more likely to be printed with a real 3D printer.
+When you insert the filament and press the feed button, the pen slowly heats up to around 170 ° C. The temperature can be seen on the display.

 After a first test run, you got used to the pen fairly quickly.
 Drawing with the Sunlu 3D Printer pen is similar to drawing the 3Doodler.
 In my first attempt, I traced a butterfly.
 There are templates for this in the net, whereby creativity knows no bounds.
 The filament is applied freely at will and connects without problems with the already dried filament parts.